-Communication channel also known as communication media or transmission media is a path that connects the sender and receiver for transmission of information over a network.
+A communication channel also known as communication media or transmission media is a path that connects the sender and receiver for the transmission of information over a network.
 Common examples of transmission media are Twisted pair, Coaxial cable, Fiber optics & Satellite, etc.

 Types Of communication Channels

 A communication channel or transmission media is a path that connects the sender and receiver for the transmission of information over a network.
 A communication channel ensures computer connections and the transmission of information in a network.
 Types of communication channels are Guided Media, Unguided Media.

 - Data Transmission Modes in Computer Network

 - Data Communication & Its Components